jamesdbaker/Advent-of-Code-2015/README.md

-# Advent-of-Code-2015
+# Advent of Code 2015

-2015 Advent of Code solutions
+My solutions to the 2015 Advent of Code competition: http://adventofcode.com